41 Sun3 損

-Text: (The subject ought) to complete the job (and then) to go forward quickly (已事遄往); (this is of) no calamity (or fault); (it is better) to weigh Sun (diminution).
+The subject ought to complete the job and then quickly go forward (已事遄往), which is of no calamity (or fault); it is better to weigh Sun (diminution).

 Line 1 is masculine at the position of masculine; seemingly its masculinity is sufficient to enrich feminine line 4 at the feminine position.
 However line 1 in the initial phase is less energetic in performing its job, and the tender position of feminine occupied by line 4 can't maintain the enrichment; therefore it should avoid overdoing this.
 In the event that its masculinity moves to position 4, the upper trigram will become Kan (the abyss, water), peril; therefore it would be better to proceed further to position 5.

-Commentary on the image: (Line 1 ought) to complete the job (and then) to go forward quickly, (signifying it) can still satisfy (its) aspiration.
+Commentary on the image: Line 1 ought to complete the job and then quickly go forward, which can still satisfy its aspiration.

 After the masculinity of line 1 moves further to position 5 and becomes the masculine at a masculine and powerful position, it can enrich line 4 at the adjacent position and with greater efficacy, i.e. still complying with its original aspiration, but without hurting itself.
 The hexagram now appears as Huan (59), to disperse.
 Here things are scattering, but its line 5 reunites them.

 Enlightenment through nine one: do what one must, without over-doing it.
 In the time of Sun, although one is obligated to diminish oneself to enrich others, one must be careful with what one possesses so as to not run short; one should also be responsive to prevailing conditions in order to attain the best result.
 Then there will be no fault or calamity.
 Should this line change to feminine, the hexagram would become Meng (4), ignorance, since it lost all its masculinity.